NIT-Administrative-Systems/AS-CloudDocs/github/policies.md

 [^1]: But if you come up with a use-case, please submit a pull request!

-You should add your leads team as an admin for the repository after creating it.
-For private repositories, you need to add your own team with write permissions or else they can't work on it.
+You should add your team as an admin for the repository after creating it.
+For private repositories, this is particularly important: they will not be able to see the repository at all until this is done.